logo English

 Project officer - The Death Penalty Project

-Article by The Death Penalty Project published on January 23rd, 2018
+By The Death Penalty Project, on 23 January 2018

 The Death Penalty Project (DPP) is a legal action charity based in London.
 Our main purpose is to promote and protect the human rights of those facing the death penalty in all jurisdictions, with particular reference to those countries which retain the Judicial Committee of the Privy Council in London as their final Court of Appeal and other Commonwealth countries (Caribbean, Africa and Asia).